ubernostrum/django-registration/docs/quickstart.rst

 Note that the templates used to generate the account activation email use the extension ``.txt``, not ``.html``.
-Due to widespread antipathy toward and interoperability problems with HTML email, django-registration defaults to plain-text email, and so these templates should output plain text rather than HTML.
+Due to widespread antipathy toward and interoperability problems with HTML email, django-registration produces plain-text email, and so these templates should output plain text rather than HTML.

 To make use of the views from ``django.contrib.auth`` (which are set up for you by the default URLconf mentioned above), you will also need